THE GALLIPOLI CAMPAIGN – The East Yorkshire’s fight at Tekke Teppe.

 The Consequences of Gallipoli

 The British government ordered the evacuation from Sulva Bay on December 7; the last troops left Helles on January 9, 1916.
-In all, some 480,000 Allied forces took part in the Gallipoli Campaign, at a cost of more than 250,000 casualties, including some 46,000 dead.
-On the Turkish side, the campaign also cost an estimated 250,000 casualties, with 65,000 killed.
+Remarkably, 90,000 men, 1,600 tons of equipment and 3,689 animals were evacuated without loss.
+In all, some 490,000 Allied forces took part in the Gallipoli Campaign, at a cost of more than 200,000 casualties, including some 56,707 dead.
+On the Turkish side, the campaign also cost an estimated 255,000 casualties, with 65,000 killed.

 The Gallipoli Campaign taught the military world extremely important lessons about combat and the lesson learnt inspired the more successful D Day landings in the Second World War.
 British Commanders also learnt the value of Commonwealth troops, and their sacrifice at Gallipoli, helped define a new National identity for Australia and New Zealand who fought there with other Commonwealth troops.